TideIllustrated - Alabama mock draft roundup heading into the offseason

 Alabama mock draft roundup heading into the offseason

 Now that the NFL draft order for non-playoff teams has been determined, it’s easier to see where Alabama’s former stars might end up at the next level.
-To help see where the Crimson Tide players are projected to land in April, Tide Illustrated has compiled a list of eight major mock drafts.
+To get a feel for where the Crimson Tide players are projected to land in April, Tide Illustrated has compiled a list of eight major mock drafts.

 In total, six members of last year’s team saw their names included in the first round of at least one mock draft.
 All but one of the mock drafts used had either edge rusher Will Anderson Jr. or quarterback Bryce Young projected as the No. 1 overall pick.
 The last time an Alabama player was selected with the first pick of the NFL draft was in 1948 when Washington took Harry Gilmer.